praks-1529/gorule/README.md

 Rule evaluation result: [true] [false]
 ```

-See [examples] for more advanced use cases
+See [examples](https://github.com/praks-1529/gorule/tree/main/examples) for more advanced use cases

 ## Rule Types

 `gorule` supports various types of rules to cater to different use cases.
-Below are the rule types supported by `gorule`:

 ### Scalar Rule Scalar Condition
-Scalar rules with scalar condition evaluate a single set of condition on a JSON object.
-These kind of rules are applicable for simple JSON objects
+Scalar rule with scalar condition (aka SRSC) evaluates a single set of condition on a JSON object.
+These kind of rule is applicable if the data on which the rule is evaluated is a simple JSON object.

 #### Example
+In the example below, the transaction is categorized as risky or not based on the amount and type of transaction.
+Full example [here](https://github.com/praks-1529/gorule/blob/main/examples/scalar_rule_scalar_condition_test.go#L11)

 ```go
 // Define a rule to categorize a transaction as risky if the amount is greater than or equal to 10000 and the type is "CREDIT_CARD" parser := gorule.NewRuleParser("IF: { transaction.amount >= 10000 && transaction.type == \"CREDIT_CARD\" }")
 ```

 #### Example use case
-Given a transaction data, categorize it as risky or not based on the amount and type of transaction

 ### Scalar Rule Vector Condition
-Scalar rules with vector conditions evaluate conditions over an array of attributes within a single JSON object.
-These rules are useful when the decision depends on array fields inside JSON object.
+Scalar rule with vector conditions (aka SRVC) evaluate set of conditions and combines (using &&) the evaluation result of each evaluation to give a final result.
+The vector condition is very useful when the decision has to be made by iterating over a array JSON field.

-Example
+#### Example

+In the example below, a transaction is marked valid only if all the attributes of a transaction is "VALID".
+Full example [here](https://github.com/praks-1529/gorule/blob/main/examples/scalar_rule_vector_condition_test.go#L12)

 ```go
 // Below example categorizes the transactions as risky or not based on multiple attributes of the transaction